 uate the statistical power of potential passive acoustic network designs to detect trends in abundance.
 This population occupies a nearshore area of approximately 2,500 km2 and consists of approximately 3,700 individuals (Forney et al.,2014).
 This population is distinct from other harbor porpoise populations along the U.S. West Coast (Calambokidis and Barlow,1991;Chivers et al.,2002).
 While fishery mortality is currently insignificant for this population (Carretta et al.,2015) the population is likely still recovering from bycatch in set gillnet fisheries for halibut that operated in the mid-20th century (Jefferson et al.,1994; Forney et al.,2014) and earlier gillnet fisheries for white seabass (Barlow and Hanan,1995).
 There have also been some deaths over the past decade due to bottlenose dolphin(Tursiops truncatus) attacks on harbor porpoise in this region (Cotter et al.,2012;Wilkin et al.,2012; Jacobson et al.,2014).
 The Monterey Bay population of harbor porpoise has been studied using line-transect aerial surveys since the late 1980s (Forney et al.,1991).
 Additionally, since 2000, line-transect aerial surveys targeting leatherback sea turtles have been conducted in the region using the same survey methodology, thereby also collecting data on cetaceans including harbor porpoises.

-In the present study, we used aerial survey data collected in Monterey Bay to estimate the mean density of harbor porpoise across the region.
-Then, we related these underlying mean porpoise densities to passive acoustic detection rates observed over a three-year period.
-Using this paired dataset, we simulated hypothetical changes in harbor porpoise abundance and corresponding changes in passive acoustic detection rates.
-Through these simulations we explored alternative fixed passive acoustic survey design for detecting trends in the abundance of the Monterey Bay population of harbor porpoise.
+In the present study, we use aerial survey data collected in Monterey Bay to estimate the mean density of harbor porpoise across the region.
+Then, we relate these underlying mean porpoise densities to passive acoustic detection rates observed over a three-year period.
+Using this paired dataset, we simulate hypothetical changes in harbor porpoise abundance and corresponding changes in passive acoustic detection rates.
+Through these simulations we explore alternative fixed passive acoustic survey design for detecting trends in the abundance of the Monterey Bay population of harbor porpoise.

 Methods